- Joint Doctoral Programme in Bioinformatics

 Why should I do the doctoral degree in Bioinformatics?

-Bioinformatics is a strategic and eminently interdisciplinary and cross-cutting discipline that is undergoing a major expansion, both at an academic and professional level (in hospitals, pharmaceuticals, biotechnology, agriculture and food, etc.) The explosion of biological data processed by hospitals and companies (the Big Data paradigm) and the need to design procedures for its correct interpretation are the main reason for the increasing demand for highly trained bioinformatics professionals.
+Bioinformatics is a strategic and eminently interdisciplinary and cross-cutting discipline which is undergoing a major expansion, both at an academic and professional level (in hospitals, pharmaceuticals, biotechnology, agriculture and food, etc.) The explosion of biological data processed by hospitals and companies (the Big Data paradigm) and the need to design procedures for its correct interpretation are the main reason for the increasing demand for highly trained bioinformatics professionals.

 High level research training in bioinformatics prepares students for a wide range of professional career options, in addition to academic work, as there is an ever increasing demand for professionals with a high level of training in hospitals, pharmaceutical companies, biotechnology and agro-food companies.
 The companies in this sector are inherently very active in research, development and innovation, as this is an essential activity to maintain or improve their competitive level.